tiprankstipranks

 Changed

 We face intense competition and are dependent on development of the industries and markets in which we operate.
-The markets are cyclical and are affected by many factors, including the general economic environment, technological changes, competitor behavior, customer consolidation, purchase and spending behavior of service providers and vertical customers, consumers and businesses, deployments and rollout timing.
-Our competition and new competition challenging the connectivity business models of our customers are driving price erosion.
+The markets are cyclical and are affected by many factors, including the general economic environment, technological changes or the speed of technological adoption, competitor behavior, customer consolidation, customers’ spending appetite and purchase behavior, including mix of supply, deployments and rollout timing.
+Our existing competition and new competition challenging the connectivity business models of our customers are driving price erosion.

 Demand - Risk 1